 Resource Name Description Grow Green: Native and Adapted Landscape Plants, Texas AgriLife Extension A list of beautiful native and adapted plants for Central Texas which are naturally drought tolerant and resistant to pests and diseases.
 Invasive species to be avoided can also be found in this useful book.
 San Antonio River Authority Plant List A recommended plant list for the San Antonio River Basin.
+Texas A&M Turfgrass Selection for Texas A list of turfgrasses adapted for different parts of Texas, with information about their drought tolerance and suitability for Central Texas landscapes.
+Garden Style San Antonio Grasses and Groundcovers A list of native and adapted grasses and groundcovers for Central Texas.
+Native American Seed - Native Seeds by Ecoregion A search tool for native seeds, including for turfgrass and wildflowers, that lets you filter based on Ecoregion, Sun Exposure, Soil Type, and Soil Moisture.
 Native Plant Society of Texas Plant Lists by Ecoregion A website that lets you view recommended native plant lists based on where you live in Texas.
 Native Plant Society of Texas Plant List for Kerrville This list contains colored photos of native plants suitable for Kerrville and the surrounding area.
 GEAA Watershed Stewardship Manual, Appendix C A plant list for the Edwards Aquifer region with colored photos.
 Plant list can be found starting on page 78.
 Invasive Species to Avoid The City of Austin has a good guide on managing invasives species, including a list and photos of invasive plants to avoid or remove.